-I was doing leg presses in a fridge sized gym resembling an underground dungeon designed by mentally ill fans of the almighty rainbow pony.
+I was doing leg presses in a fridge-sized gym resembling an underground dungeon designed by mentally ill fans of the almighty rainbow pony.
 The rush hour was going strong.
-Muscle building monkeys from all around the city were dancing with dumbbells in their hands and bumping chaotically into each other.
+Muscle building monkeys were dancing with dumbbells in their hands and bumping chaotically into each other.
 An ancient rap CD with the greatest hits of all time was looping.
-At one point “Hypnotize” by Notorious B.I.G. started shaking the place through the massive speakers in the corners.
-The bass was noticeable, and I was able to feel the highly infected seat of the leg press shake.
+At one point, “Hypnotize” by Notorious B.I.G. started shaking the place through the massive speakers in the corners.
+The bass was noticeable and poured vibrations through the highly infected seat of the leg press.
 I even had to readjust some of my private parts to their appropriate places before continuing.

 “This is what I call REAL music.
 Fuck that “Where the hell is Molly?” trap trash,” said the man to his training partner.

 He appeared to be one of those “I suck mommy’s tits every evening under the moonlight, but I am still a gangsta gangsta rapper nevertheless.” kinda of guy.
-He was wearing red Supra sneakers with the tongues out, 50 Cent’s baseball hat and dirty baggy gym clothes.
-On his right wrist there was one of those golden two-storey digital watches that supposedly can survive the hit of a barbell loaded with a PR deadlift.
+He was wearing red Supra sneakers with the tongues out, 50 Cent’s baseball hat and dirty, baggy gym clothes.
+On his right wrist there was one of those golden two-storey digital watches that could supposedly survive a hit from a barbell loaded with a PR deadlift.
 The guy was training triceps, chest and abdominals in a circuit.
-Being close to him during his working sets felt like walking next to a volcano on a timer.
+Being close to him during his work sets was similar to walking next to a volcano on a timer.
 He was pumped and almost ready to fight.

 The classic rap song gave them some serious energy and a healthy dose of violent juice milked straight out of Rambo.
-Upon hearing the intro they went to back the weights, and I saw the demon “Kill it”, which is usually controlled by Rich Piana, take over the better of them.
+Upon hearing the intro they went back to the weights.
+I saw the demon “Kill it”, which is usually controlled by Rich Piana, take over the better of them.
 The big guy got under a barbell and started bench pressing while producing sounds suggesting a fight with a hungry bear in the wilderness.
 The grimace on his face added more life to this already rich experience.
-At the same time his homie returned to the cable machine and treated like a lumberjack cutting a criminal tree.
+Meanwhile, his homie returned to the cable machine and started treating it like a lumberjack cutting a criminal tree.
 “I’ll fuck you and your mother,” he said.
-After the set was complete he let the stack of weights fall and clash against the rest of the plates.
-Then he did a most muscular pose in front of the mirror – his tongue was out – of course.
+After the set, he let the stack of weights fall and clash against the rest of the plates.
+Then he did a most muscular pose in front of the mirror with the tongue out, of course.

-This reminded me of the obvious fact that 90% of the music pumping in commercial gyms is rap, metal and rock.
-The main reason is that those genres can wake the violent wolf in you the fastest by making you angry and hungry for vengeance.
-Aggression and violence seem to be essential elements when it comes to lifting music in general.
-We are taught to hate the weights and our human opponents, because they feel the same way about us.
+This reminded me of the fact that 90% of the music pumping in commercial gyms is rap, metal and rock.
+It’s logical since those genres can wake up the violent wolf in you the fastest by making you angry and hungry for vengeance.
+Aggression and violence are essential elements of lifting music.
+We are taught to hate the weights and our human opponents because they feel the same way about us.
 You should never love somebody who hates you, correct?

-Another important part of rap and radio music in general is the sex element.
-It’s strong, very strong.
-Virtually all mainstream rap songs contain sexual suggestive lyrics.
-This makes the genre even more suited to be a bodybuilding soundtrack.
+Another important part of rap and radio music, in general, is sex.
+Virtually all mainstream rap songs contain sexually suggestive lyrics.
+This makes the genre even more suited for a bodybuilding soundtrack.
 It appeals to many people in the gym who are shallow and always want to touch and squeeze things.
 I am talking about the tattooed, shaved, oiled and tanned degenerates who only see themselves and nothing else.
 Rap pumps both – your muscles and your dick.
-Bodybuilders are fans of full body pumping and the union is magical.
+Bodybuilders are fans of full body pumping and love the effect.

-A few years ago I was going through the mp3s on my phone.
+A few years ago, I went through the mp3s on my phone.
 I had a discography containing tons of dirty south rap.
 I liked the overall sound of the songs, but the lyrics were killing me.
-When I began to analyze the real message of the tunes, I remembered my music teacher in high school.
+When I began to analyze the real message of the tunes, I recalled my music teacher in high school.
 Oh, boy was she fat.
 She was the type of fat that takes the elevator to go down from the first floor to the ground floor.
-However, she was not a bad woman, and I recall one of her quotes about rap: “Once I tried listening to rap, but I felt too dirty.”
-I experienced the same thing and deleted all of my dirty south and commenced listening to instrumentals only.
+However, she was not a bad woman, and I remember one of her quotes about rap: “Once I tried listening to rap, but I felt too dirty.”
+As a result of the same effect, I deleted all of my dirty south and commenced listening to instrumentals only.

 The next important question is: Do we really need music in the gym in the first place?

-While the music pumping in most gyms is essentially a mainstream collection of low level vibrations meant to brainwash the bio waste found nearby, there’s something that could be more dangerous – silence.
+The music pumping in most gyms is essentially a mainstream collection of low level vibrations meant to brainwash the bio waste found nearby, and yet there’s something that could be more dangerous – silence.
 What is a gym without music?
 How does it sound?
 Exactly like a hardcore porn movie taking place in a steel factory.
 “One more oooooo, one more uuuuuu, one more uuuuuuhhhhh….yeah, baby !!!!!!!
 One more uuuuuuu”.

-The way people scream in the gym could be disgusting and music acts as a silencer.
-Therefore, I don’t think commercial gyms can afford to stop the sound system permanently.
+Music acts as a necessary silencer.
+I don’t think that commercial gyms can afford to stop the sound systems permanently.